Signed Call Flutter SDK

 When the Signed Call Flutter SDK initializes, it maintains the init configuration in a local session.
 Use the logout()

 method to invalidate the active session and disable the Signed Call functionality (make and receive a call).
-To enable it again, repeat the steps from Initialize Signed Call Flutter SDK.
+To enable it again, repeat the steps listed under Initialize Signed Call Flutter SDK.

 CleverTapSignedCallFlutter.shared.logout();